-Will the next human to walk on the moon speak Mandarin?
+Will the next human on the moon speak Mandarin?

 ‘China’s space program is moving at speed without significant failures or delays’